Solitary waves of moderate amplitude and dispersive radiation in the Serre equations: the extended KdV-Whitham approximation: Numerical modelling of solitary waves and dispersive radiation

-As can be seen in figure \ref{fig_soliton_sgn_1.5} the eKdV equation produces resonant radiation in front of the solitary wave.
+As can be seen in figure \ref{fig_soliton_sgn_1.5} the eKdV equation produces resonant radiation in front of the solitary wave {\crr which is expected since we do not initiate the simulations with an exact soliton solution of the eKdV equation}.
 This feature is present in all simulations presented but the amplitude is dependent upon $\epsilon$ and is only noticeable when $\epsilon$ becomes large.
 Despite this the eKdV equation performs well in the rest of the domain.
-Interestingly, the resonant radiation produced by the eKdV equation was seen to be smaller when using the coefficients determined by the 1D SSGGN equations and larger when using the coefficients derived from the 1D BP equations.
+Interestingly, the resonant radiation produced by the eKdV equation was seen to be smaller when using the coefficients determined by the 1D {\crr Serre} equations and larger when using the coefficients derived from the 1D BP equations.
 The KdV equation is not expected to work in this large $\epsilon$ range and indeed sees the largest error, however, the shape and amplitude of the KdV solution are qualitatively correct, the main error is a substantial phase shift.
 Both Gardner equations perform better than the KdV equation but are considerably worse than the eKdV and eKdVW equations.
-The key difference being the truncated Gardner equation appears faster and taller than the 1D SSGGN equations, and the improved Gardner equation has the correct amplitude but appears slower.
-The eKdVW equation proves to be a good regularisation for the eKdV equation in the long time evolution of solitary waves since there is no resonance and has only a small error in the amplitude and phase even for large $\epsilon$-values when compared to the eKdV equation solution.
+The key difference being {\crr the solution of} the truncated Gardner equation appears faster and taller than {\crr that of} the 1D {\crr Serre} equations, and {\crr the solution of} the improved Gardner equation has the correct amplitude but appears slower. {\crr Interestingly, despite being formally argued when the nonlinear coefficient is small or vanishing, which is not the case for surface water waves where $\alpha = 3/2$ is $O(1)$, both Gardner equations still offer a significant improvement compared to the KdV equation.
+The eKdVW and eKdV equations work considerably better than even the improved Gardner equation.} Also, the eKdVW equation proves to be a good regularisation for the eKdV equation in the long time evolution of solitary waves since there is no resonance and it has only a small error in the amplitude and phase even for large $\epsilon$-values when compared to the eKdV equation solution.